 The onus is on CIOs and their IT teams to ensure that customer data is protected.

 The onus is on CIOs and their IT teams to ensure that customer data is protected, is kept up-to-date, is instantly available and the company complies with data regulations.
 This is particularly relevant in examples such as GDPR, which introduced detailed rules about what organisations must tell individuals about their processing of personal data.
 This includes information as to why their personal data is being processed, how long the data will be stored, with whom the personal data will be shared.

 Replacing or upgrading legacy content management systems will provide the marketing team with the tools they need to personalise at scale, without adding extra demands on the IT team for support.
 This also means they can turn their focus to other value-creating activities within the business.

 Executives understand that personalisation can be a powerful tool to boost engagement, increase customer satisfaction, drive value and generate repeat business.
-It is no longer a ‘nice to have’, but an essential tool which the organisation must deploy in order to thrive.
+It is no longer a nice to have, but an essential tool that the organisation must deploy in order to thrive.

 As customers expect outstanding experiences, individualised content and tailored journeys will help you to stay ahead of the competition.
 Accenture predicts that there are $2.95 trillion revenue opportunities for organisations that integrate a smart

 digital strategy to personalise customers’ experiences – and having the right CMS in place that can help deliver this prize will be crucial.

 Working with an Episerver Solution Partner who understands the importance of personalisation will keep your business one step ahead.
 Working with a partner like GrowCreate will give you access to skills, resource, and knowledge that will help you to create a more relevant customer experience.